singnet/dev-portal/docs/concepts/rfai.md

 ## Requesting for an AI Service

-* Any request for an AI service should be back by AGI tokens.
+* Any request for an AI service should be backed by AGI tokens.
 * Requests should be detailed enough to allow discussion and development and should be in the form of a github pull requests to repo.
 You can view the template for the request here
 * Provide an expiry date for the request.
 Meaning the date post which you can withdraw your funds if no submission has been made
 * A request created will need to be approved by the foundation before it shows up for everybody